Jetison333/rotg/globals.md

 - The Chariot: Move target card from the Discard to the Deck.
 - Death: Relinquish target titloid (Game Administrator/Appendicks, any Tit(le), etc).
 If necessary, nominate a successor.
 - The Emperor: Guess in the next round in which you do not submit.
 If you win, enact target entry from this round.
-- The Lovers: Choose 2 people.
-If they both have at least one itum, each must give an itum of their choice to the other person.
 - The Fool: Create up to 3 new cards and add them to the wagon.
 When bought, the buyer immediately draws the card.
 - The Star: Destroy target item you hold.
 - The High Priestess: Draw a card and see it, but do not resolve it.
 Place it back in the deck: it will be the next card drawn.